Envío gratuito en pedidos superiores a 100 dólares.

 • Baby’s age and wetness level

-Some nappies come with adjustable inserts for different absorbency needs.
-For newborns, lighter absorbency is enough, but older babies may need more layers.
+Some nappies have adjustable inserts for different absorbency needs.
+Newborns usually need less absorbency, while older babies may need more layers.
 Leak-proof nappies have a waterproof outer shell to keep moisture in.

 Absorbency capacity varies.
 Here is a quick guide: